 Getting a metastatic breast cancer diagnosis can be a shock.
 Suddenly, your life changes dramatically.
 You may feel overwhelmed with uncertainty and enjoying a good quality of life may seem out of reach.

 But there are still ways to find pleasure in life.
-Adding exercise, therapy, and social interaction to your routine can go a long way toward supporting your mind and body on your cancer journey.
+Adding exercise, therapy, and social interaction to your routine can go a long way toward supporting your mind and body through your cancer journey.

 Physical activity can also improve balance, prevent muscle atrophy, and reduce the risk of blood clots, which are all crucial for recovery.

-Both aerobic and anaerobic exercise are equally beneficial at easing the side effects of cancer treatment.
+Both aerobic and anaerobic exercise are equally beneficial in easing the side effects of cancer treatment.
 Aerobic exercise is a sustained activity that increases the heart rate and pumps more oxygen to the muscles.
 It helps you manage your weight, improve your mental health, and boost your immunity.
 Examples include:

-Anaerobic exercise is a high-intensity, short duration activity that builds muscle mass and overall strength.
+Anaerobic exercise is a high intensity, short-duration activity that builds muscle mass and overall strength.
 Examples include:

 - heavy lifting